 Transfer credit is determined by analysis of course subject content and credit hours.
-For any coursework completed prior to fall 2005, no course will be transferable if the letter grade is less than “C” or if the course does not apply to the curriculum of Rhodes State College.
-For coursework completed fall 2005 and after, no course will be transferable if the letter grade is less than “D” or if the course does not apply to the curriculum of Rhodes State College.
-Coursework in which the grade of “C” or higher was earned will be awarded the transfer grade of “K”.
-Coursework in which the grade of “C-”, “D+”, or “D” was earned will be awarded the transfer grade of “KX”.
-Coursework receiving the transfer grade of “KX” will not fulfill any graduation requirement or prerequisite in which the “C Grade Policy” applies.
-Coursework in which the grade of “D-” was earned will not transfer.
+For any coursework completed prior to fall 2005, no course will be transferable if the letter grade is less than "C" or if the course does not apply to the curriculum of Rhodes State College.
+For coursework completed fall 2005 and after, no course will be transferable if the letter grade is less than "D" or if the course does not apply to the curriculum of Rhodes State College.
+Coursework in which the grade of "C" or higher was earned will be awarded the transfer grade of "K." Coursework in which the grade of "C-," "D+," or "D" was earned will be awarded the transfer grade of "KX."
+Coursework receiving the transfer grade of "KX" will not fulfill any graduation requirement or prerequisite in which the "C Grade Policy" applies.
+Coursework in which the grade of "D-" was earned will not transfer.
 Credit hours only will be accepted in transfer (no grades).
-Quarter hours will be accepted on the basis of 1 quarter hour equals .66 semester hours of credit.
+Quarter hours will be accepted based on 1 quarter hour equals .66 semester hours of credit.

-In order to earn a degree from Rhodes State College, students seeking an Applied Associate of Science (AAS) or Applied Associate of Business (AAB) degree must successfully complete a minimum of 20 semester hours in Rhodes State College technical courses.
+To earn a degree from Rhodes State College, students seeking an Applied Associate of Science (AAS) or Applied Associate of Business (AAB) degree must successfully complete a minimum of 20 semester hours in Rhodes State College technical courses.
 These technical courses must be within the technology program for which they intend to earn a degree.
 Associate of Arts (AA) and Associate of Science (AS) majors must successfully complete a minimum of an applicable 20 semester hours of approved AA/AS courses at Rhodes State College.
-(For more information on these requirements, see Graduation Requirements on page 228.)
+(For more information on these requirements, see Graduation Requirements.)

 If transferring from an out-of-state college, please also see Ohio Residency Requirements.